 Setting up a super fund for grandchildren needs planning

-Establishing a superannuation fund for grandchildren is allowable in Australia but there are some caveats to be aware of, a leading industry figure has warned.
+Establishing a superannuation fund for grandchildren is possible in Australia but there are some caveats to be aware of, a leading industry figure has warned.

 In Australia, a superannuation account can be established on behalf of a child at any age subject to the rules/limits of each fund.

-David Busoli, principal of SMSF Alliance said if considering this in relation to an SMSF, it really depends on the age of the grandchild as the trustee–member nexus is treated differently.
+David Busoli, principal of SMSF Alliance, said that considering this in relation to an SMSF depends on the grandchild's age as the trustee-member nexus is treated differently.

-“If the grandchild is over 18, they must become a trustee, or director of the corporate trustee.
-If they are under 18, they need to be represented by a parent or guardian who will act in their stead until they turn 18,” he said.
+“If the grandchild is over 18, they must become a trustee or director of the corporate trustee.
+If they are under 18, they need to be represented by a parent or guardian who will act in their stead until they turn 18,” Busoli said.

 “In either case, the issue of control needs to be carefully considered.
 Does the SMSF’s voting power rely on a simple majority or on member balances?
 Either the deed or constitution of the corporate trustee, or both, need to be considered.
 Perhaps it would be advisable for the grandparents to utilise a retail fund and avoid these issues.”